sinan-aumarah/docker_circleci_node_selenium/README.md

 1. Firefox and geckodriver
 2. Chrome and it's webdriver
 3. PhantomJs
-4. Java
+4. JDK 8
 5. Pa11y for accessibility testing
 6. Cloud foundry command line tool

 This image was created specifically to handle selenium tests.
-It has been tested with
+It has been tested with Selenium, Nightmare using (Electorn), Pa11y.

 ### How to build
 ```